Inline Ad Placement

 - Use a CTA when clicking through to a landing page or physical product shopping, to highlight the specific experience that will be available to the customer (e.g. “Browse the latest models”).

 This text is dictated to customers who use Fire TV’s screen reader for accessibility and is limited to 128 characters.

 - It should be clear and specific enough to accurately communicate the value of the ad even if the customer can’t see the ad creative.

 - Don’t include separate calls to action (e.g. “Watch now”) in this text.

 Rows within the browsing interface on Fire TV are separated by row headers which title the content of the row.
 The header above the banner placement displays the text, “SPONSORED”, and is not configurable.

 Alcohol ads are prohibited in the US on Fire TV.
-For requirements in the UK and Germany, see the Creative Acceptance Policies.
+For requirements in other locales, see the Creative Acceptance Policies.
 Inclusion of text based on those requirements may be excluded from the text limit.